Intelligent-Silicon/Samsung-A05s-SM-A057F-SM-A057G-CustomRoms/README.md

 Application Management: Managed Google Play allows silent app installation and update

-The knowledge gained here can also be used to make custom rom's for smart TV's like LG's WebOS tv's, TalkTalk TV Boxes, Vehicle (Infotainment) systems, Drones, Control system and other device's which use Linux as its base OS.
+The knowledge gained here can also be used to make custom rom's for smart TV's like LG's WebOS tv's, Smart watches like AsteroidOS, Huawei (TalkTalk) TV Boxes, Vehicle (Infotainment) systems, Drones, Control system and other device's which use Linux as its base OS.

 This can be handy for adding features you require if you have multiple device's in the building to add features or to simply remove features which are not required, like the one described here by Google on Hard Braking Events for Raod Safety : https://research.google/blog/hard-braking-events-as-indicators-of-road-segment-crash-risk/.
 In this instance, its not so much the data thats the issue, its the apparant inability to keep users informed about what is being logged.